This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 However, it is much smaller than the average transaction amount of the majority of large banks (Wells Fargo is a special case – see here why):

-For that reason, Wise was initially dismissed as a threat by remittance incumbents.
+For that reason, remittance incumbents initially dismissed Wise as a threat.
 Here is how Euronet’s CEO, the parent company of Ria Money Transfer, responded in early 2018 to a question on whether he was worried about TransferWise disrupting his cash-to-cash remittances business:

 2. Pricing differentiation